TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - optimize de_rambo
 - Editor: copy path to clipboard

-- allow changing rcon pass from rcon? won't work with config.force.lua tho
+- allow changing rcon pass from rcon? won't work with config.force.json tho
 - fix that masterserver dump vs banlist or just dont use dump at all
 - rcon command to sync maps would be good